 The Company evaluates and improves the Board's function by discussing the effectiveness of the Board and points to improve at the Nomination and Remuneration Advisory Committee, holding regular meetings to exchange views between Outside Directors and the senior executive of the Company, and between Audit & Supervisory Board (including Outside Audit & Supervisory Board Members) and accounting auditor, as well as Board of Directors Meeting agenda-setting and the status of active participation of each Director and Audit & Supervisory Board Member.
-(IV-2~4)
+(IV-2 \sim 4)

-The board should have a view on the appropriate balance between knowledge, experience and skills of the board as a whole, and also on diversity and appropriate board size.
-Consistent with its view, the board should establish policies and procedures for nominating directors and disclose them along with its view.
+The board should identify the skills, etc. that it should have in light of its managing strategies, and have a view on the appropriate balance between knowledge, experience and skills of the board as a whole, and also on diversity and appropriate board size.
+Consistent with its view, the board should establish policies and procedures for nominating directors and disclose them along with the combination of skills, etc. that each director possesses in an appropriate form according to the business environment and business characteristics, etc., such as what is known as a "skills matrix."
+When doing so, independent director(s) with management experience in other companies should be included.

 The Company ensures diversity among board members and keeps the number of Directors at an optimal level for appropriate decision-making that is commensurate with the business domain and size.
 The presidents of the divisional companies who are the top management of each business and senior corporate officers with significant experience and strong expertise are appointed as Inside Directors.
-Together with the Outside Directors who have broad knowledge and experience, they effectively perform the roles and responsibilities of the Board of Directors, taking the balance with respect to diversity, optimal size, and capabilities, with Audit & Supervisory Board Members with strong expertise.
+Together with the Outside Directors who have broad knowledge and experience and Audit & Supervisory Board Members with strong expertise, balance is ensured with respect to diversity, optimal size, and capabilities, and the roles and responsibilities of the Board of Directors are effectively performed.,.
+All of the five Independent Outside Directors of the Company have management experience in other companies, and the Company intends to continue to appoint persons with management experience in other companies as Independent Outside Directors.